Graduate Admissions to the Faculty of Philosophy

 MSt in Ancient Philosophy

 Knowledge of ancient Greek language is not a prerequisite for admission to the course.
-However, students admitted will be expected to achieve Intermediate Level ancient Greek, for which specialist language training can be provided by the Faculty of Classics.
+However, students admitted will be required to attend the language classes run by the Classics Faculty (this will be determined on a case-by-case basis), while any student – whether a beginner, intermediate, or advanced – should be allowed to attend any of these classes.

 Students who pass the MSt in Ancient Philosophy will have the opportunity to apply to continue to the Faculty’s DPhil (doctoral) programme, via a year as a Probationary Research Student.